|

 Mental health support in Calderdale is more essential than ever, with growing numbers of people facing challenges like depression, anxiety, and emotional distress.
 At Healthy Minds, we’re proud to be a lifeline for those in need, offering a range of services that empower individuals to feel understood, connected, and supported on their path to recovery.

 Our brand new impact report highlights the work we’ve done over the past year (2023-2024), showcasing how services like Safespace,Like Minds, and Link have helped offer vital support to those in need.
 This year brought challenges, from short-term funding to evolving contracts, but the dedication of our supporters, staff and volunteers has enabled us to adapt and grow.
 With your continued help, we’re building a future where mental health support is accessible to everyone in Calderdale who needs it.
-Explore the full report below:
+Explore the full report below: The Healthy Minds Board of trustees met on Wednesday evening, 25th September 2024, with five trustees present, and the Chief Officer, Business Sustainability Manager and Finance Assistant (notes), also in attendance.

 During the meeting, our Chief Officer Jonny Richardson-Glenn will present the annual report, a fantastic opportunity to get the overall picture of our charity over the last financial year, and what our strategy is for the coming years ahead.